All 49 potential Super Bowl matchups, ranked

 45. Buffalo vs. Green Bay: Yeah, the Packers are pretty low on this list.
 Sorry, Green Bay fans.
 But it could be worse.
 You could be Chicago right now.

-44. Houston vs. Philadelphia: The Texans are one of the year’s great stories, a rocket ship with a bright future.
-The Eagles are one of the year’s late frustrations, a nosedive and a faceplant into the playoffs.
+44. Houston vs. Philadelphia: The Texans are one of the season's great stories, a rocket ship with a bright future.
+The Eagles are one of the season's late frustrations, with a nosedive and a faceplant into the playoffs.
 Is this where their franchise fates cross?

 41. Miami vs. Los Angeles Rams: America’s warring Botox fiefdoms meet on the field of battle at last.